 Keeping track of the best event entertainment acts you’ve worked with will help you in the future.
 You’ll save time when organizing performances for future events and clients.
 Our industry is one that is built on relationships.
 Building relationships with performers and agents will increase your efficiency when hiring talent for your next event and throughout your career.

-The best way to ensure a smooth event entertainment booking process is to plan ahead.
+The best way to make sourcing event entertainment is to plan ahead.
 By being aware of your vision as well as your budget, you’re sure to find a performance that’s a perfect fit.

-Finding solid event entertainment takes time.
+Sourcing event entertainment takes time and effort.
 What are your hints when sourcing talent?
 Let us know on Twitter.

 If you’ve ever said, “Woohoo it’s Friday! – Oh wait, I work in events.”
 You need this newsletter.